Charles W. Engelhard Jr.: Philanthropy

 Charles Engelhard supported numerous humanitarian and benevolent causes in South Africa, the United Kingdom, and the United States.
 The Engelhard Dam on the Letaba River in Kruger National Park is named in his honor in gratitude for donations to the South African National Parks Board.

+In 1969, Engelhard made a $1.25-million gift to Rutgers University Graduate School of Business Administration.
+As a result, a building on the Newark campus was named after him.

+In 1970, Engelhard donated $500,000 to "Boystown" in Kearny, New Jersey.
+A dormitory and recreation center at the catholic charity center for boys was named after Engelhard.